Exclusionary zoning: United States

-The increased use of exclusionary zoning finally caused the federal government addressed the issue with the enactment of the Standard State Zoning Enabling Act in 1922.
+The increased use of exclusionary zoning finally caused the United States Department of Commerce to address the issue with the Standard State Zoning Enabling Act in 1922.
 The legislation established the institutional framework for zoning ordinances and delegated land-use power to local authorities for the conservation of community welfare and provided guidelines for appropriate regulation usage.
 In light of those developments, the Supreme Court considered zoning's constitutionality in the 1926 landmark case of Village of Euclid, Ohio v.
 Ambler Realty Co.
 The Court ultimately condoned zoning as an acceptable means of community regulation.
 After the decision, the number of municipalities with zoning legislation multiplied, from 368 in 1925 to over 1,000 in 1930.

 After the end of World War II and the country's subsequent suburbanization process, exclusionary zoning policies experienced an uptick in complexity, stringency and prevalence as suburbanites attempted to more effectively protect their new communities.
-Many people had severed ties with the city and its unwanted elements as they searched for their suburban utopia.
+Many people fled the cities and their unwanted elements as they searched for their suburban utopia.
 They feared that left unchecked, the very city elements that they had escaped would follow them into the suburbs.
 Thus, middle-class and affluent whites, who constituted the majority of suburban inhabitants, more frequently employed measures preventing immigrant and minority integration.
 As a result of resident's newly-found protectionism, the number of jurisdictions with such ordinances increased to over 5,200 by 1968.

 Well-off whites mainly inhabited the suburbs, but the remaining city residents, primarily impoverished minorities, faced substantial obstacles to wealth.
 Many attributed their impecunious state to their exclusion from the suburbs.
 In response, a flurry of exclusionary zoning cases were brought before the Supreme Court in the 1970s that would ultimately determine the tactic's fate.
 The Supreme Court nearly always sided with the proponents of exclusionary zoning, which virtually halted any zoning reform movement.
 The ability of minorities and other excluded populations to challenge exclusionary zoning became essentially nonexistent and has allowed the policy's unabated continuation.